A Beautiful Autumn Walk Along the Inner Basin Trail in Flagstaff

 The mountains covered with aspens are truly breathtaking.
 The picture-perfect opportunities seem to never end.
 Every turn you will find yourself reaching for your camera.

 Anyone visiting Flagstaff from a hot area of the Southwest (and longing for a bit of fall fun) should definitely plan for an October hike on the spectacular Inner Basin trail.
-The same goes for anyone else who enjoys the colorful leaves, cool temperatures, and perfect hiking conditions found throughout the picturesque fall season.
+The same goes for anyone else who enjoys the colorful leaves, cool temperatures, and perfect hiking conditions common throughout the picturesque fall season.

 Tips for a great hike